A Fox's Sky

 Various psychological mechanisms, such as mirror neuron activity, power priming effects, and reduced empathic accuracy under conditions of asymmetric power, have been proposed to describe what happens cognitively in dominators.
 A 2017 Atlantic article titled “Power Causes Brain Damage,” written by Jerry Useem, summarizes a few (contested) findings: https://archive.is/20170618193509/https://www.theatlantic.com/magazine/archive/2017/07/power-causes-brain-damage/528711/ 4

-A note on what this analysis is for.
 The purpose of structural analysis is structural change.
 Naming how systems amplify the harm individuals can do is not an argument for excusing individuals.
 Individuals are responsible for their choices.
 Conditions don’t excuse choices, but they shape what choices look possible and what consequences follow them.
-A cruel person without structural power produces interpersonal harm; a cruel person with structural power produces harm at the scale the structure permits.
 Identifying where domination flows and interrupting it removes the option to harm in that form and scale, regardless of individual disposition.

 About Me